selimb/cookie-xss/README.md

 Example of how XSS attacks can bypass even traditional cookie authentication with adequate CSRF protection.

+This was produced to support my argument in https://github.com/OWASP/CheatSheetSeries/issues/375.

 ## Introduction

 This repo contains a traditional server-rendered Django application: